Please see the Registration procedure below.

 Registration in uSis

 All participants must register in uSis for the lecture series and the exam of this course.
-Please consult the course registration website for information on registration periods and further instructions.

 Without timely registration in uSis it is not possible to participate in the exam!